“Let’s name her SPIKE,”

 The last message had been given, and yes, the beat goes on.

 “Pay attention to the magical messages of Grace.
 Follow the path they lead you to.”

-My intent in sharing this with you is to encourage you to watch for messages of Grace --and follow the path they lead you to.
+I shared this with you to encourage you to watch for messages of Grace --and follow the path they lead you to.

 All Rights Reserved